duncanhunter/Pluralsight-Angular-Fire-Course/README.md

 - Update material.angular.io install video and all code branches to show individual Material component modules being installed.
 In module Retrieving and Working with Firebase Objects > Adding Angular Material.
 - Update video showing old reference of how to import AngularFire vs AngularFireDatabase in module Installation and Setup > Configure and Install AngularFire.
 - Updated missing half screen in module Querying Firebase Lists With Observables > Multipath Updates Demo.
-- Added all code branches and info to github repo
+- Added all code branches and info to this GitHub repo